Skip to Main Content

 Stretch your production budget with Romania's 35% cash rebate, qualifying RON spend rules, and how Romania compares to Hungary, Czechia, Bulgaria and Serbia

-For most international producers planning a shoot in Central or Eastern Europe, the financing case for Romania starts and ends with one number — the 35% cash rebate on qualifying Romanian spend.
-Introduced in 2018 and routed through the Centrul Național al Cinematografiei (CNC, the Romanian Film Centre), it sits at the top end of the regional incentive table and is one of the most generous cash rebate film schemes in the European Union.
-This guide is written producer-to-producer: what the Romanian rebate actually pays back, what counts as qualifying RON spend, how the application timeline lines up with your shoot dates, and how the Romania film tax incentive compares to Hungary, Czechia, Bulgaria and Serbia.
-The MediaPro Studios complex in Buftea — the largest soundstage footprint in Southeast Europe — and Castel Film Studios both anchor Romania's offer for studio-scale productions, and a handful of recent international shoots (The Nun, What Happened to Monday, partial work for Wednesday and Cold Mountain) have proved out the country's capacity for tier-one work.
-Incentive rules change year to year — every figure here should be confirmed with the CNC and your production accountant before the budget is locked.
+Here is how this works in practice.
+For most global producers planning a shoot in Central or Eastern Europe, the funding case for Romania starts and ends with one number — the 35% cash rebates on qualifying Romanian spend.
+Introduced in 2018 and routed through the Centrul Național al Cinematografiei (CNC, the Romanian Film Centre), it sits at the top end of the regional incentive table and is one of the most generous cash rebates film schemes in the European Union.
+This guide is written producer-to-producer: what the Romanian rebates actually pays back, what counts as qualifying RON spend, how the application timeline lines up with your shoot dates, and how the Romania film tax incentive compares to Hungary, Czechia, Bulgaria and Serbia.
+The MediaPro Studios complex in Buftea — the largest soundstage footprint in Southeast Europe — and Castel Film Studios both anchor Romania's give for studio-scale shoots.
+A handful of recent global shoots (The Nun, What Happened to Monday, partial work for Wednesday and Cold Mountain) have proved out the country's capacity for tier-one work.
+Incentive rules change year to year — each figure here should be confirmed with the CNC and your production accountant before the budget is locked.

 As Fixers in Romania, we bring local expertise to international productions filming in Romania.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.